hackergrrl/common-readme/README.md

 </h4>
 <br>

-#### *Module consumers!*

-Frustrated by each module having its own ad-hoc README format--each wildly different from the last?
+*Module consumers!* Frustrated by each module having its own ad-hoc README format?
+How each is wildly different from the last?
 Annoyed by modules that have chosen to omit important sections like `API` or `Usage` altogether?

-#### *Module authors!*

-Tired of inventing your readme format every time you write a module?
-Have your own hacked together generator but don't want to maintain it?
+*Module authors!* Tired of make up your readme format every time you write one?
+Have your own hacked together generation script but don't want to maintain it?

 ---

 What if there was a common format for the benefit of both producers and consumers of modules?
-A *common readme* for node.
+A *common readme* for node modules.

 common readme saves everybody time by adhering to 5 principles: